linweiyuan/ChatGPT-Swing/README.md

 - give a feedback (thumbsUp or thumbsDown) on response
 - speech-to-text (using Free TTS API for testing with an IP based limitation of 6000 tokens per week)

-The API for this application which is developed with Golang and Gin is available
-here: [go-chatgpt-api](https://github.com/linweiyuan/go-chatgpt-api), you can build and deploy your own in supported countries.
+The API for this application is available [here](https://github.com/linweiyuan/go-chatgpt-api) or [here](https://github.com/linweiyuan/chatgptapi), you can build and deploy your own in supported countries, both of them can bypass Cloudflare v2 CAPTCHA in a special way.

 **Please note: this is an unofficial application using unofficial APIs, maybe unavailable at any time.**